Before we lay out the pros and cons of both the scales, let take a step back and understand what would you first do if you have to assess your health?

 Now let’s understand in detail about Body Composition and BMI

 Body composition is nothing but a method of describing what your body is made up of.
-Your body is made up of multiple things including Fat, Protein, Water and Muscles.
-These four components play a very important role in your health and well being and have to be maintained within a normal range to avoid any health complication.
+Your body is made up of multiple things including Fat, Protein, Water, and Muscles.
+These four components play a very important role in your health and wellbeing and have to be maintained within a normal range to avoid any health complications.

-And out of these four, keeping a track on your Body Fat is extremely important as too much of fat is a serious health risk and make a person vulnerable to problem hypertension, elevated blood lipids (fats and cholesterol), diabetes mellitus, cardiovascular disease, respiratory dysfunction, gallbladder disease, and a myriad of other health problems are all related to obesity.
+Out of the four elements that we discussed, keeping track of your Body Fat is extremely important as too much fat is a serious health risk and make a person vulnerable to problem hypertension, elevated blood lipids (fats and cholesterol), diabetes mellitus, cardiovascular disease, respiratory dysfunction, gallbladder disease, and a myriad of other health problems are all related to obesity.

-Once you start your fitness journey, there is absolutely no way for you to figure out whether the changes in your weight is due to fat loss or muscle loss or vice versa.
-However, with Body Composition Scale, you would accurately analyse the changes in your Body Fat Percentage, Protein and Water components, thus guiding you towards the right direction in your fitness goals.
+Once you start your fitness journey, there is absolutely no way for you to figure out whether the changes in your weight are due to fat loss or muscle loss or vice versa.
+However, with Body Composition Scale, you would accurately analyse the changes in your Body Fat Percentage, Protein, and Water components, thus guiding you in the right direction in your fitness goals.

 Remember, you can improve only what you can measure.

-ActiveX Savvy Body Composition Scale comes with a free ActiveX app which helps you track 13 important body parameters.
+ActiveX Savvy Body Composition Scale comes with a free ActiveX app that helps you track 13 important body parameters.
 Click here to know more about these parameters.